MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/empirical.md

 end
 ```

-This mode would only consider the destruction of mass, and will not take the redistribution of mass into account.
+Note that this mode only considers the destruction of mass, and does not apply any redistribution of mass.

 ``` {.julia file=src/Denudation/EmpiricalDenudationMod.jl}
 module EmpiricalDenudationMod